 Purpose: Flood control, irrigation, water supply, water quality, recreation, and fish and wildlife.

 History of Construction: Construction began in July 1971, and the project was placed into operation on August 1, 1977, when impoundment began.
 The recreation facilities were completed in May 1980; the water conveyance facilities were completed in August 1981; and the boundary fencing was completed in April 1982.
 Land deficiencies are outstanding due to lack of funds.
 The conservation pool filled to elevation 951.4 on May 17, 1982.

 Spillway & Outlet Works: A 300-foot-wide, uncontrolled spillway is located about 1.5 miles west of the original river channel.
-The outlet works include an 11.0- by 15.5-foot, oblong, concrete conduit with two service and two emergency, hydraulically-operated, oblong slide gates, a 14-inch diameter water supply pipe, and a 12-inch diameter low-flow pipe.
+The outlet works include an 11.0- by 13.5-foot, oblong, concrete conduit with two service and two emergency, hydraulically-operated, oblong slide gates, a 14-inch diameter water supply pipe, and a 12-inch diameter low-flow pipe.
 The uncontrolled spillway has a maximum capacity of 68,900 cubic feet per second (cfs) and the maximum capacity from the conduits is 7,300 cfs.